Escape breathing apparatus: History

-Development of the first militarily useful submarines before the First World War raised briefly the question about rescue possibilities if the submarine sank.
-First, often deadly attempts were started with simple "breathing bags", which were useful as a very short-period assistance, but often did not contain enough oxygen to survive the whole ascent.
+Development of the first militarily useful submarines before the First World War raised the question about rescue and escape if the submarine was unable to surface.
 Robert Henry Davis and Henry A. Fleuss developed a rebreather, which was useful in the mining industry and under water.

+One example is the Davis Submerged Escape Apparatus.
+Escape sets were also used ashore, e.g. in the mining industry, and for escape from tanks (Amphibious Tank Escape Apparatus).